ionic-team/ionic-docs/src/content/building/ios.md

 The Ionic CLI can build, copy, and deploy Ionic apps to iOS simulators and devices with a single command.
 It can also spin up a development server, like the one used in `ionic serve`, to provide [live-reload](/docs/faq/glossary#livereload) functionality.

-Unfortunately, live-reload for Capacitor is not yet available.
-Follow [this issue](https://github.com/ionic-team/ionic-cli/issues/3130) for updates.

 For Cordova, run the following to start a long-running CLI process that boots up a live-reload server:

 ```shell